Cinereous Vulture

 Evolution and Origins

 In the past, vultures were once thought to have evolved only once among extant diurnal birds of prey.
-Now, New World Vultures are classified as ancestrally related, or near to the storks.
-Meanwhile, Old World Vultures are more definitively linked to raptors or bird of prey ancestors.
+Now, New World vultures are classified as ancestrally related to, or closely related to, storks.
+Meanwhile, Old World vultures are more definitively linked to raptors or birds of prey.

-Old World Vultures are related to hawks and eagles in a group.
+Old World vultures are related to hawks and eagles in a group.
 Some experts say New World vultures are in their own group.
-This separation – vultures versus hawks – occurred over 50 million years ago, as shown by DNA proof.
+This separation — vultures versus hawks — occurred over 50 million years ago, as shown by DNA evidence.

 Appearance